-Panhematin® from Lundbeck Inc. in Deerfield, IL, is a lyophilized form of alkaline heme that has to be reconstituted immediately prior to administration.
+Panhematin® from Recordati Rare Diseases in Lebanon New Jersey, is a lyophilized form of alkaline heme that has to be reconstituted immediately prior to administration.
 Panhematin® should be infused into a large peripheral vein.
 A large central line or port may be used, if available.

 Doctors administer Panhematin® to correct heme deficiency in the liver and repress production of porphyrin precursors.
 Panhematin® almost always normalizes porphyrin and porphyrin precursor values.
 Three to four mg/kg of Panhematin® given once daily for four days early in an attack produces a highly beneficial effect in most patients.
 Commonly noted are decreases in pulse rate, blood pressure, abdominal pain, as well as decreased levels of urinary porphobilinogen (PBG).
 These effects can occur within a day.

 - Panhematin® Patient Member Stories